Watch Video: Who Pays My Medical Bills if I’m Injured in a Slip & Fall Accident?

 How do courts determine liability when several parties might be liable in slip and fall accidents?

-In both New York and New Jersey, a property owner is responsible to keep the premises safe.
+In New Jersey, a property owner is responsible to keep the premises safe.
 The visitor must also use the property normally, and any actions by a visitor that suggest unsafe uses will likely reduce any damages that can be recovered.
 Businesses can be liable for slip and fall accidents at a business location even if they only lease the premises and are not the direct property owner.
 Further, a party that creates the dangerous condition at a location might be liable for accidents caused by that condition.
 An injured party’s attorney will typically analyze the potentially liable parties and will proceed with a lawsuit based on that analysis.

 What are some typical examples of slip and fall accidents?